 Private investigators may become certified by a number of entities.
 For instance, the National Association of Legal Investigators may certify private investigators after five years of experience and the passing of written and oral examinations.
 ASIS International also certifies private investigators who have five years' experience, which includes two years of managing investigations, and the passing of an exam.

 Private investigators help their clients determine facts in a case.
 They use similar methods that a police officer may use, such as searching and undercover surveillance of a subject.
 They often make phone calls, conduct background checks and photograph a subject covertly.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), as of May 2013, private detectives and investigators earned an annual average of $53,890.
-Employment of these investigators is expected to grow by 11 percent between the years of 2012 and 2022, per the BLS.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), as of May 2018, the BLS reported that professionals in the 90th percentile or higher earned $89,200 or more per year, whereas the bottom 10th percentile earned $29,310 or less per year.
+Employment of these investigators is expected to grow faster than average between the years of 2018 and 2028, per the BLS.

 While professional education isn't always required to be a private detective, coursework in forensic-related fields can be useful, and some learn investigative skills through law enforcement work.
 All private investigators must possess a license in most states.
 Optional certification is also available through several professional entities.